Sports Coach Logo Sports Coach Training Principles Fitness Components

 Improve Your Heart Health

-The results of one study showed that people with high blood pressure were able to lower their systolic and diastolic blood pressure by two and four per cent, respectively, and maintain it after lifting weights consistently for at least four weeks.
+One study's results showed that people with high blood pressure were able to lower their systolic and diastolic blood pressure by two and four per cent, respectively, and maintain it after lifting weights consistently for at least four weeks.

-The key to improving blood pressure while lifting weights is to ensure you are not overexerting yourself (lifting to failure) and getting plenty of rest in between sets.
-If you are dealing with stage 2 hypertension (160/100 or greater), talk to your doctor before beginning any lifting program.
+The key to improving blood pressure while lifting weights is to avoid overexerting yourself (lifting to failure) and get plenty of rest between sets.
+If you have stage 2 hypertension (160/100 or greater), talk to your doctor before beginning any lifting program.

 Live Longer